Rough multifactor volatility for SPX and VIX options: Introduction

 In the latter, $\Ff_T$-measurable random variables (with volatility derivatives in mind) are written in the form of exponential martingales thanks to the Clark-Ocone formula, allowing the application of established asymptotic methods from~\cite{ALV07}.
 An expression for the short-time limit at-the-money (ATM) implied volatility skew is derived, yielding an analytical criterion that a model should satisfy to reproduce the correct short-time behaviour.
 The proposed mixed rough Bergomi model does meet the requirement of positive skew of the VIX implied volatility, backing its implementation with theoretical evidence.
 And indeed, the fits are rather satisfying.
 This model is built by replacing the exponential kernels of the Bergomi model~\eqref{eq:Bergomi} ($t\mapsto \E^{-\kappa t}$) with fractional kernels of the type~$t\mapsto t^{H-\half}$ with $H\in(0,\half)$, but is limited to a single factor, i.e. $W^1=W^2$.
 As a result, numerical computations under this model induce a linear smile, or equivalently a null curvature, unfortunately inconsistent with market observations.
 To remedy this, we incorporate Bergomi's and Gatheral's insights on multi-factor models, (integrated by~\cite{DeMarco,LMS19} into rough volatility models) and extend~\cite{AGM18} to the multi-factor case; we also compute the short-time ATM implied volatility curvature, deriving a second criterion for a more accurate model choice.
+In summary, the present paper goes beyond~\cite{AGM18} for three reasons: \begin{itemize} \item We consider multifactor models, far more efficient for VIX calibration, which complicate the analysis; \item We compute the second derivative of the implied volatility to discriminate better between models; this turns out to be highly more technical than the skew; \item We provide detailed proofs of all of our results at three levels: abstract model, generic rough volatility model for the VIX, and two-factor rough Bergomi model, checking carefully that all the assumptions are satisfied, proving technical lemmas applicable to our setting and exhibiting definite formulas at all three levels of generality. \end{itemize}

 We gather in Section~\ref{3sec:framework} our abstract framework and assumptions.
 The main results, short-time limits of the implied volatility level, skew, and curvature, are contained in Section~\ref{3sec:main}.
 Our framework covers a wide range of underlying assets, in particular VIX (Section~\ref{3sec:VIX}) and stock options (Section~\ref{3sec:spot}), in particular in Propositions~\ref{prop:genmodel} and~\ref{prop:SPXlimit}.
 We provide further a detailed analysis of the two-factor rough Bergomi model~\eqref{eq:Bergomi}.
 Closed-form expressions that depend explicitly on the parameters of the model are provided in Proposition~\ref{prop:expomodel} for the VIX and Corollary~\ref{coro:SPXlimit} for the stock.
 They give insights on the interplay between the different parameters, and make the calibration task easier by allowing to fit some stylised facts prior to performing numerical computations.
 For instance, different combinations of parameters can yield positive or negative curvature.
 All the proofs are gathered in the appendices, starting with useful lemmas and then following the order of the sections.